TopMini School

 ・Tuition per person:

-2,625 yen (including tax) for junior high school students and older
+2,500 yen (tax not included) for junior high school students and older

-1,575 yen (tax included) for elementary school students
+1,500 yen (tax not included) for elementary school students

 ・Class time (capacity)